Disclaimer: This site uses affiliate links. Learn More.

 Drop 8 | 28/21 | 29/22 | 30/22 | 32/23 |

 Fundamentally, there are no differences between Drop 8 and Drop 10 bats other than the scale weight.
-Although each USSSA brand and model has its own vibe, the industry generally holds to these rules when moving from a drop 8 to a drop 10.
+Although each USSSA brand and model has its vibe, the industry generally applies these rules when moving from a drop 8 to a drop 10.

 Drop 8 vs. Drop 10

-As a general rule, players who are 11 and 12 have better success with a drop 8.
+Generally, players aged 11 and 12 have better success with a drop 8.
 Younger players still do well with a drop 10.

 Although not every brand and model follows an exact pattern, there are some swing weight equivalents when comparing drop 10s and 8s.
-Meaning, if you’re looking for a comparatively similar swinging bat then here’s how it breaks down.
-Basically, you want to drop an inch if yuo’re going to a drop 8.
+Meaning, if you’re looking for a comparatively similar swinging bat, then here’s how it breaks down.
+You want to drop an inch if you’re going to a drop 8.